zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 Pipes can be used to transfer chunks of data in whole or in part, and either synchronously or asynchronously.

 Any number of pipes can be defined in a microkernel system.
+Each pipe needs
+* A **name** to uniquely identify it.
-Each pipe has a name that uniquely identifies it.
-In addition, a pipe defines the size of its ring buffer; a size of zero defines a pipe with no ring buffer.
+* A **size**, in bytes, of the ring buffer.
+Note that a size of zero defines a pipe with no ring buffer.

 Sending Data
 ============

 A task sends data to a pipe by specifying a pointer to the data bytes to be sent.
-It also specifies both the number of data bytes available and a *pipe option* that indicates the minimum number of data bytes the pipe must accept.
+It also specifies both the number of data bytes available and a :dfn:`pipe option` that indicates the minimum number of data bytes the pipe must accept.
 The following pipe option values are supported:

    :option:`_ALL_N`
-      Specifies that all available data bytes must be accepted by the pipe;
+      Specifies that **all** available data bytes must be accepted by the pipe.
-      otherwise the send request fails or performs a partial send.
+      When this requirement is not fulfilled, the send request either fails or performs a partial send.
    :option:`_1_TO_N`
-      Specifies that at least one data byte must be accepted by the pipe;
+      Specifies that **at least one** data byte must be accepted by the pipe.
-      otherwise the send request fails.
+      When this requirement is not fulfilled, the send request fails.
    :option:`_0_TO_N`
-      Specifies that any number of data bytes, including zero, may be accepted by the pipe; the send request never fails.
+      Specifies that **any number** of data bytes, including zero, may be accepted by the pipe; the send request never fails.

 The pipe accepts data bytes from the sending task if they can be delivered